eclipse-zenoh/zenoh-backend-filesystem/README.md

 ### **Usage with `eclipse/zenoh` Docker image**
 Alternatively, you can test the zenoh router in a Docker container:
  - Download the [docker-compose.yml](https://github.com/eclipse-zenoh/zenoh-backend-filesystem/blob/master/docker-compose.yml) file
- - In the same directory, create the `./zenoh_docker/lib` sub-directories and place the `libzbackend_fs.so` library for `x86_64-unknown-linux-musl` target within.
+ - In the same directory, create the `./zenoh_docker/lib` sub-directories and place the `libzenoh_backend_fs.so` library for `x86_64-unknown-linux-musl` target within.
  - Also create a `./zenoh_filesystem/test` directory that will be used for the storage.
  - Start the containers running